edgexfoundry/edgex-docs/docs_src/microservices/device/supported/device-onvif-camera/Walkthrough/deployment.md

 2. Map credentials using the `map-credentials.sh` script.

+=== "Curl Command"
+    !!! note
+        If running in secure mode all the api executions need the [JWT token](#token-generation) generated previously.

+    a.
+Check the status of the credentials map.
+    ```bash
+    curl -H "X-Consul-Token:<consul-token>" -X GET "http://localhost:8500/v1/kv/edgex/v3/device-onvif-camera/AppCustom/CredentialsMap?keys=true" | jq .
+    ```
+    Example response:
+    ```bash
+    [
+    "edgex/v3/device-onvif-camera/AppCustom/CredentialsMap/NoAuth",
+    "edgex/v3/device-onvif-camera/AppCustom/CredentialsMap/credentials001",
+    "edgex/v3/device-onvif-camera/AppCustom/CredentialsMap/credentials002"
+    ]
+    ```

+    b.
+Enter your chosen credentials name and then execute the command to set the mapping name.

+    !!! note
+        To edit credentials, this command may be skipped, and then use one of the existing credentials from the previous response in the following commands.

+    ```bash
+    curl --data '<creds-name>' -H "X-Consul-Token:<consul-token>" -X PUT "http://localhost:8500/v1/kv/edgex/v3/device-onvif-camera/Writable/InsecureSecrets/credentials001/SecretName"
+    ```

+    c.
+Enter your chosen username and the name of the corresponding credentials, and then execute the command to set the username.
+    ```bash
+    curl --data '<username>' -H "X-Consul-Token:<consul-token>" -X PUT "http://localhost:8500/v1/kv/edgex/v3/device-onvif-camera/Writable/InsecureSecrets/<creds-name>/SecretData/username"
+    ```

+    d.
+Enter your chosen password and the name of the corresponding credentials, and then execute the command to set the password.
+    ```bash
+    curl --data '<password>' -H "X-Consul-Token:<consul-token>"-X PUT 'http://localhost:8500/v1/kv/edgex/v3/device-onvif-camera/Writable/InsecureSecrets/<creds-name>/SecretData/password'"
+    ```

+    e.
+Enter your chosen authentication method and the name of the corresponding credentials, and then execute the command to set the authentication method.

+    !!! note
+        The options are: `usernametoken`, `digest`, or `both`

+    ```bash
+    curl --data '<auth-method>' -H "X-Consul-Token:<consul-token>" -X PUT "http://localhost:8500/v1/kv/edgex/v3/device-onvif-camera/Writable/InsecureSecrets/credentials001/SecretData/mode"
+    ```

+    f.
+Enter your chosen credentials name and then execute the command to create the mapping.
+    ```bash
+    curl -H "X-Consul-Token:<consul-token>" -X PUT "http://localhost:8500/v1/kv/edgex/v3/device-onvif-camera/AppCustom/CredentialsMap/<creds-name>"
+    ```

+    g.
+Enter your the mac-address(es) and then execute the command to add the mac address(es) to the mapping.
+    !!! note
+        If you want to map multiple mac addresses, enter a comma separated list in the command

+    ```bash
+    curl --data '<mac-address>' -H "X-Consul-Token:<consul-token>" -X PUT "http://localhost:8500/v1/kv/edgex/v3/device-onvif-camera/AppCustom/CredentialsMap/<creds-name>"
+    ```

+    h.
+To query the mappings, enter the credentials name in this command and execute it.
+    ```bash
+    curl -H "X-Consul-Token:<consul-token> -X GET "http://localhost:8500/v1/kv/edgex/v3/device-onvif-camera/AppCustom/CredentialsMap/<creds-name>?raw=true"
+    ```

+=== "Scripts"
     !!! note
         If running in secure mode Consul ACL and the JWT token generated previously are needed for mapping credentials.